Subhayan111/CODSOFT/README.md

 Build a simple chatbot that responds to user inputs based on predefined rules.
 Use if-else statements or pattern matching techniques to identify user queries and provide appropriate responses.

+# TASK 2
+**TIC-TAC-TOE AI**

+Implement an AI agent that plays the classic game of Tic-Tac-Toe against a human player.
+You can use algorithms like Minimax with or without Alpha-Beta Pruning to make the AI player unbeatable.

+# TASK 4
+**RECOMMENDATION SYSTEM**

+Create a simple recommendation system that suggests items to users based on their preferences.
+You can use techniques like collaborative filtering or content-based filtering to recommend movies, books, or products to users.